 Pack Your Summer Essentials for This Utah Mountain Hike

 You may not need as many items for a day hike, but you should consider several items for your hike.
 My essentials are water, sunscreen, rain jacket, snacks, and a map.
 This would be your minimum, please see my post on the outdoors for more info.
-For this hike, I recommend pants over shorts (there were a lot of waist-high plants) and the rain jacket as during my hike the wear changed about 5 times.
-Mountain weather is constantly changing, so keep an eye on the sky and understand that the lift may temporarily close.
+For this hike, I recommend pants over shorts (there were a lot of waist-high plants) and the rain jacket as during my hike the weather changed about 5 times.
+Mountain weather is constantly changing, so keep an eye on the sky and understand that the lift may temporarily close until the storm passes.